 Expect a miracle.

-Then sitting at the cafe outside in the sunshine, I find myself questioning what I'm doing here at all, and Oh mi God, how is this going to turn out?
+Then sitting at the cafe outside in the sunshine, I find myself questioning what I'm doing here at all?

-I mean, I keep touting to everyone to follow your heart, but really I don't think I want to spend the rest of my life traveling the world by myself, I mean, couldn't it actually be better to have a travel companion, how about a life long travel companion, my life adventure partner?
+I mean, I keep touting to random strangers to follow their heart... and really I don't think I want to spend the rest of my life traveling the world by myself, I mean...

 Am I able to admit that I have some serious doubts along this way?….